jpgaghan/investmentapp/README.md

-# InvestEd |
+# InvestEd
+### Full Stack Web Application

+## Concept
+InvestEd is an educational app that offers an intuitive perspective with guidance on trading concepts, jargon, and latest stock position details.
+Users will be able to create their own account, search trending stocks and gain an understanding of complex terminology using our search term feature.
+Users are able to explore stocks they're interested in and save the data to their watchlist page.

 ## Link to Heroku :
 https://investmentappfinal.herokuapp.com/

 ## Video Demo:

-## Overview
-InvestEd is an educational app that offers an intuitive perspective with guidance on trading concepts, jargon, and latest stock position details.
-Users will be able to create their own account, search trending stocks and gain an understanding of complex terminology using our dictionary feature.
-Users will be able to find a company they're interested in and save the company's stock information to their own watchlist.

 ## Developers
 UNC Charlotte Full Stack Web Developer Program